Ensuring Equity, Building Community: Kendra Hyson ’15 MLA

 This summer, The Urban Studio partnered with Ink Landscape Architects to offer CUT|FILL 2020: An Unconference on Landscape Architecture.
 “As landscape architects and designers, we have such great insight and such a unique skillset that allows us to look not only at built and natural forms, but also the social and political systems that really run our world,” Hyson says.
 “We must cut the old ways and systems of thinking, including the male- and white-dominated structures complicit in gentrification and displacement, and infill with equity, collaborative design and deep engagement with communities as the way to get the best possible solution for all of us.”

-Between her full-time job as a senior planner with the Prince George’s County Planning Department, an extension of MNCPPC, and position as board president at The Urban Studio, how does Hyson do it all?
+Between her full-time job as an associate planner and urban designer for SmithGroup, an extension of MNCPPC, and position as board president at The Urban Studio, how does Hyson do it all?
 “Sleep comes when it can,” she jokes.
 “But in truth, it’s about collaboration—sharing the work with others, finding support and taking advantage of available resources.”

 Hyson has not only taken advantage of resources but also created her own opportunities to further equity and social justice in landscape architecture—just as she now creates these opportunities for the younger generation.
 For Hyson, ensuring equity is all about building sustainable community.